 About half way, your guide will slice up fresh fruit and provide bottled water so that you can feel refreshed for the rest of your expedition.
 When the tour comes to an end, you will hop back on dry land to be driven back to your hotel.

-This tour includes a bilingual naturalist guide, park entrance fee, snack, water, and transportation from Uvita.
+This tour includes a bilingual naturalist guide, park entrance fee, snack, water, and transportation is NOT included.
 One way transport to the Terraba Forest Reserve can take from 45 minutes to 1.5 hours depending on where you are picked up from your hotel, and local traffic conditions.
-Combined time of the Mangrove riverboat tour plus round trip transportation usually takes from 3.5 to 4.5 hours.
+The time of the Mangrove riverboat tour usually takes from 2.5 to 3.5 hours.

 NOTE: Tour requires a minimum of 6 participants.
 Also, the departure time varies as it is tide dependent.
 Please bring sunscreen, hat, rain jacket, binoculars and your camera.